MrCee/Synology-Homebrew/README.md

 - **Installation Options:** Choose between a Minimal or Advanced installation.
 If you just want homebrew to work then Minimal install is for you.
 - **Profile Creation:** Configures the default Synology ash/sh profile and newly installed zsh to work seamlessly with Homebrew.
 - **Synology Integration:** Resolves conflicts with existing Synology packages without removing anything from your NAS.
-- **Easy Uninstall:** Revert to the original state with the included uninstall script.
+- **Easy Uninstall:** Revert to the original state of your NAS with the included uninstall script.

 ## Prerequisites